Updated 15 June 2020

 Family provision claims – the “overall justice of the case”

-The High Court has said that claims for family provision types of cases are different to others when it comes to considering costs, where costs follow the event.2 Instead, costs will depend on the overall justice of the case.1 This means that the Court won’t necessarily follow the usual rule in civil proceedings where costs follow the event.
-Costs following the event means that the successful party or “winner”, has their costs paid for by the losing party.
-It may not cover all of the winner’s costs.
+The High Court has said that claims for family provision cases are different to others when it comes to considering costs, where costs follow the event.2 Instead, costs will depend on the overall justice of the case.1 This means that the Court won’t necessarily follow the usual rule in civil proceedings that costs follow the event.
+Costs following the event means that the successful party or the “winner” has their costs paid for by the losing party.
+And it may not cover all of the winner’s costs.

 Court costs – the Court has a wide discretion in deciding who pays

-In claims for family provision from a deceased estate, the Court has a wide discretion in ordering who pays the costs of proceedings.
-This is after the Court has made its decision.
+In claims for family provision from a deceased estate the Court has a wide discretion in ordering who pays the costs of proceedings.
+This is done after the Court has made its decision.

-In one case discussing the costs of family provision proceedings, the Court said that it is now more common for the losing or unsuccessful party, to be ordered to pay the costs of the successful party.
+In one case the Court said that it is now more common for the losing or unsuccessful party to be ordered to pay the costs of the successful party.
 These costs are in addition to the party paying their own costs.1

-Further, the Court said, it can happen that no order may be made for costs to an applicant, especially where to do so, would have a detrimental effect on them financially.1
+The Court said it can happen that no order may be made for costs to an applicant, especially where to do so would have a detrimental effect on them financially.1

 The executor defends the will